 When considering ways to improve our homes and make the air cleaner, air purifiers often come up.
 It’s helpful to know when an air purifier might not be useful or even necessary.
 An air purifier might be considered a waste of money in a few situations:

-Well-Ventilated and Low Pollution Areas: If the air around you is pretty clean and your home gets plenty of fresh air, an air purifier might not make a big difference.
+- Well-Ventilated and Low Pollution Areas: If the air around you is pretty clean and your home gets plenty of fresh air, an air purifier might not make a big difference.
 Fresh air from outside can naturally make indoor air better by pushing out bad air.
+I live in a clean area with lots of windows, so sometimes, just opening them makes the air feel fresh without needing an air purifier.

-Misjudging the Purifier’s Capacity: Buying an air purifier that’s too small won’t clean your air well.
+- Misjudging the Purifier’s Capacity: Buying an air purifier that’s too small won’t clean your air well.
 And if it’s too big, it could use up more electricity without doing much more for you.
+I once bought a small purifier for my large living room and noticed no difference.
+I had to upgrade to a bigger one, which cost more but worked better.

-Overestimating Capabilities: Expecting an air purifier to remove all odors and particles may disappoint you.
+- Overestimating Capabilities: Thinking an air purifier will remove all odors and particles may disappoint you.
 These devices are made to reduce, not completely clear, pollutants.
+I thought my purifier would get rid of all cooking smells, but some still lingered.
+It did help a lot, but it wasn’t perfect.

 Related Post : Canopy Humidifier Review